Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

-\paragraph{Performance accuracy of {\TGAN} vs GOM.} Figure \ref{fig:onlyG_validation_performance} reports the convergence of in-sample errors, and Table \ref{tab:gom_oos_error} summarizes the out-of-sample errors of GOM and {\TGAN}.
-From Table \ref{tab:gom_oos_error}, we observe that the relative error of {\TGAN} is 4.6\%, which is a 30\% reduction compared to the relative error of GOM of around 7.2\%.
+Figure \ref{fig:onlyG_validation_performance} reports the convergence of in-sample errors, and Table \ref{tab:gom_oos_error} summarizes the out-of-sample errors of supervised learning and {\TGAN}.
+From Table \ref{tab:gom_oos_error}, we observe that the relative error of {\TGAN} is 4.6\%, which is a 30\% reduction compared to the relative error of around 7.2\% for supervised learning.
 Compared to \eqref{eq:generator_supervised2}, the advantage of using neural networks to learn the VaR and ES values, as designed in {\TGAN}, is that it memorizes information in previous iterations during the training procedure, and therefore the statistical bottleneck with $n$ samples can be overcome when the number of iterations increases.
-Therefore, we conclude that {\TGAN} outperforms GOM in terms of simulation accuracy, demonstrating the importance of the discriminator.
+Therefore, we conclude that {\TGAN} outperforms supervised learning in terms of simulation accuracy, demonstrating the importance of the discriminator.

-Table \ref{tab:gene_error} provides the generalization errors, under both $d_q$ and $d_s$, for {\TGAN} and GOM.
-We observe that under both criteria, the generalization error of GOM is twice that of {\TGAN}, implying that {\TGAN} has better generalization power, in addition to higher performance accuracy.
+Table \ref{tab:gene_error} provides the generalization errors, under both $d_q$ and $d_s$, for {\TGAN} and supervised learning.
+We observe that under both criteria, the generalization error of supervised learning is twice that of {\TGAN}, implying that {\TGAN} has better generalization power, in addition to higher performance accuracy.

 \FloatBarrier